yandex-cloud/docs/en/managed-redis/qa/general.md

 ---
-title: "Managed Service for Redis.
-FAQ"
+title: "{{ mrd-name }}.
+Questions and answers"
-description: "What is Managed Service for Redis?
-For which tasks should you use Managed Service for Redis, and for which virtual machines with databases?
-How much of the management and maintenance of databases does Managed Service for Redis take on?
-Answers to these and other questions in this article."
+description: "What is {{ mrd-name }}?
+What tasks should I use {{ mrd-name }} for and for which VMs with databases?
+What part of database management and maintenance is {{ mrd-name }} responsible for?
+Find the answers to these and other questions in this article."
 ---

 # General questions about {{ mrd-name }}